 DRP provided an opportunity for public input by conducting a public workshop and an Advisory Group meeting to present the draft management plan to the public.
-These meetings were held on October 4th and 5th 2002, respectively.
-Meeting notices were published in the Florida Administrative Register, 9/28/2022 Vol. 49/189included on the Department Internet Calendar, posted in clear view at the park, and promoted locally.
+These meetings were held on October 4, 2022 and October 5, 2022, respectively.
+Meeting notices were published in the Florida Administrative Register, September 28, 2022, Volume 48, Issue 189, included on the Department Internet Calendar, posted in clear view at the park, and promoted locally.
 The purpose of the Advisory Group meeting is to provide the Advisory Group members an opportunity to discuss the draft management plan (see Addendum 2).